richardbiely/gaia-ecs/README.md

 * tested on all major compilers continuously
 * unit-tested for maximum stability
 * each important change is benchmarked and checked on disassembly level on multiple compilers to ensure maximum performance
+* exists also as a single-header library which means you can simply drop it into your project and start using it

 Being early in development, breaking changes to its API are possible.
 There are also many features to add.
 However, it is already stable and thoroughly tested.
 Therefore, using it should not be an issue.